LoraOliv/easybank-landing-page/README.md

 # Easy Bank Landing Page

-This project is the result of a front-end development tutorial I completed as part of my learning journey.
+This project is the result of a Frontend Mentor Challenge I completed as part of my learning journey.

 It's a landing page website for a fictional company called Easy Bank.

+You can see the final result here:

 ## Built With